 It is a well-known fact that cloud services share resources across multiple accounts.
 However, this resource sharing can prove to be challenging during cloud penetration testing.
 Sometimes the service providers do not take adequate steps for segmentation of all the users.

 In those cases, if your business needs to be PCI DSS compliant, the standard says that all the other accounts sharing the resource and the cloud service provider should be PCI DSS compliant too.
 Such complex scenarios are present because there are multiple ways to implement the cloud infrastructure.
 This complexity hinders the process of cloud penetration testing.

 3. Policy restrictions

-There are 8 permitted services for Amazon web services on which penetration tests can be performed without giving prior notice.
+There are 8 permitted services for Amazon web services on which cloud pen testing can be performed without giving prior notice.
 Those are mentioned in the Permitted Services of the policy.
 Also, while penetration testing, the following attacks are not permitted:

 - Denial of Service (DOS) and Distributed Denial of Service Attacks (DDOS).

 - Port, Protocol, or Request flooding attacks.

 However, if you wish to perform a network stress test, there is a separate policy for that.
 What constitutes DOS attacks and what does not is later explained in more detail at the end of this article.